top of page

 Hiyeeeeeeee!
 I’m so glad you’re here.
-I think I should start by explaining my name.
+And I think I should start by explaining my name.
 Adia (uh-dee-yuh) is Swahili, meaning ‘gift from God.’
-As I get older and come to understand more about my life, much of my story starts with this name.
+As I get older and come to understand more about my life, much of my journey starts with this name.

-So, I’m from the South.
-Columbia, South Carolina.
-And anyone who knows me, knows I’m stating this proudly and wearing this city on my BACK.
+And how it was born in the South.
+Columbia, South Carolina, to be exact.
+And anyone who knows me, knows I’m stating this proudly.
 To be even more specific, I’m from Northwest Columbia.
 Right off Broad River.
 A community with its own stories.

 I’ve gotten so many stories from my family since my birth.
-Somehow they've all collided with each other.
+Somehow, they've all collided with each other.
 But the one that remains common..is my very first one.
 On June 25th,1996, while the Olympic torch was passing through our city, I was coming out of my mom in three pushes.
 One for the Father, one for the Son, and one for the Holy Ghost.
-That’s what my Nana says.
-My aunt went on to name me 'Adia', and no one can recall who came up with my middle name, Raichelle (ray-shell).
+That’s what my Nana always said.
+Then, my aunt went on to name me 'Adia'.
+But no one can recall who came up with my middle name, Raichelle (ray-shell).
 But that day was my day.
-My first story as Adia R. Louden.
+My very first chapter...as Adia.

-After I was born, my story goes on to be written into existence by a father I never met, a mother that was absent, and grandparents that did everything they could to give me the world despite our surroundings.
-The combination of both my mother’s and father’s absence would go on to be wounds that shaped a significant part of my childhood and identity.
-While my Nana worked at the Department of Veteran Affairs and raised me as close to Jesus’ cross as she could get me, my grandfather was a Vietnam Veteran battling his own life stories and working at a local detention center.
+After I was born, my story goes on to be written into existence by a father I never met, an absent mother, and grandparents who did everything they could to give me the world despite what others thought about our surroundings.
+The combination of both my mother’s and father’s absence would go on to be wounds that shaped a significant part of my childhood, identity, and desire to be seen.

-It’s these complex stories, both my own and the people around me, that have directly impacted the Adia I am now and how I am blossoming with a distinct life purpose to center the narratives of Black communities and closing the gap between Black people and access to safe and inclusive environments that promote well-being.
-I long to leverage my passion for both writing and public health to advance health and equity for Black communities.
+My upbringing, with my name and within complex stories, both my own and the people around me, has directly impacted the Adia I am now, my interests in public health, and how I am blossoming with a distinct life purpose to center, study, and write the narratives of Black communities, closing the gap between Black people and access to liberation and safe and inclusive environments that promote well-being.

 At my core, I’m just a Black woman with a lot of heart.
 I am blood and bone.
-I am colossal, always courageous enough to burn it all down…just to rise again.
-I am my own story, and I use my pen to courageously help write other stories into existence.
-And I hope that, no matter why you’re here, you choose to do the same.
-Because you matter.
-Your story matters.
-And it deserves to be read, seen, and most importantly…felt.
+I am colossal.
+Always courageous enough to do, think, and write the things that scare me most.
+Always willing enough to burn it all down (whatever "it" is)…just to rise again.
+I am my own story, and I authentically bring myself, my background, and my values to the research I conduct, the community I build, and the stories I tell.

 Currently....